Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 	This occurs because our mother and son objects share the same Address object, as you can see in above example .
 When we change the Address in one object, it changes in both!

 	**Deep Copy**- A deep copy is a fully independent copy of an object.
 If we copied our Person object, we would copy the entire object structure.
-	A change in the Address object of one Person wouldn’t be reflected in the other object
+	A change in the Address object of one Person wouldn’t be reflected in the other object.
 ```java
 public class Person {
     private Name name;